Rishabhraghwendra18/liq-cli/docs/Contributions and Bounties.md

 * Request assignment to the a task.
 Task will remain assigned for a specified Lock-In Period and the Assignee shall have exclusive rights to complete the task and receive the bounty payment.
 * Complete work and submit a PR.
 * Address any feedback.
-* After PR is accepted, get paid via Venmo, Zelle, PayPal, or via ACH direct deposit.
+* After PR is accepted, get paid via Venmo.

 ## Terms and Conditions